 Law/Regulation Key provisions and Relevancy The Penal Code Act Cap 120 Section 129 stipulates that any person who has sexual intercourse with a girl under the age of 18 is guilty of an offence and is liable to suffer death and also stipulates that any person who unlawfully and indecently assaults a boy under the age of 18 is guilty of felony.
 Section 131 prohibits procurement or attempting to procure a girl for the purpose of commercial sexual exploitation.
-(Also, Regulation 5 of the Employment of Children Regulations 2012) Section 123 makes it an offence to have sexual intercourse with a woman without her consent and Section 132 prohibits procuring

-Law/Regulation Key provisions and Relevancy defilement of women and girls by threats or intimidation or false pretences or false representations or administration of drug, matter or thing with intent to stupefy or overpower.
+(Also, Regulation 5 of the Employment of Children Regulations 2012) Section 123 makes it an offence to have sexual intercourse with a woman without her consent and Section 132 prohibits procuring defilement of women and girls by threats or intimidation or false pretences or false representations or administration of drug, matter or thing with intent to stupefy or overpower.
 The Prevention of Section 8 prohibits recruiting a person below 16 years in any form of Trafficking in Persons Act employment for the purposes of exploitation or introducing or 2009 matching any person to another for purposes of sexual exploitation.
 In Implementation of the project, the Ministry of Water and Environment will work with the Ministry of Gender, Labour, and Social Development to make sure that the women and children are not sexually exploited by the contractors.
 Amolatar District Labour officers have a key role in monitoring compliance of the contractors.

-3.5 Legal, Policy and Regulatory Framework for Resettlement in Uganda
+3.4 Legal, Policy and Regulatory Framework for Resettlement in Uganda

 The project involves construction of sanitation facilities and transmission lines that required acquisition of land.
 This implied that the Central Government and Local Government had the responsibility to acquire land for the construction of the different project facilities which means compensation of Project Affected Persons (PAPs) in line with OP 4.12 and GoU compensation requirements.
-The difference between the national resettlement policy in Uganda and the World Bank resettlement policy OP 4.12 is that the former requires compensation to be based on the market value while OP 4.12 recommends compensation at a replacement cost in order to leave the PAPs at or better than the prevailing status.

 The different types of land tenure and the acquisition processes, under Uganda laws are given below.

-3.5.1 Customary Land
+3.4.1 Customary Land